Bean: In human society

-Beans have traditionally been considered a food of the poor, as farmers ate grains and vegetables, and obtained their protein from beans, whereas the wealthier classes could afford meat.
+Beans have traditionally been considered a food of the poor, as farmers ate grains and vegetables, obtaining their protein from beans, whereas the wealthier classes could afford meat.
 European society has what Ken Albala calls "a class-based antagonism" to beans.

 Different cultures agree in disliking the flatulence that beans cause, and possess their own seasonings to attempt to remedy it: Mexico uses the herb epazote; India the aromatic resin asafoetida; Germany applies the herb savory; in the Middle East, cumin; and Japan the seaweed kombu.
 A substance for which there is evidence of effectiveness in reducing flatulence is the enzyme alpha-galactosidase; extracted from the mould fungus Aspergillus niger, it breaks down glycolipids and glycoproteins.
 The reputation of beans for flatulence is the theme of a children's song "Beans, Beans, the Musical Fruit".

 The Mexican jumping bean is a segment of a seed pod occupied by the larva of the moth Cydia saltitans, and sold as a novelty.
 The pods start to jump when warmed in the palm of the hand.
 Scientists have suggested that the random walk that results may help the larva to find shade and so to survive on hot days.